AckerlyXu/heima/articles/virtual-machines/windows/detailed-troubleshoot-rdp.md

 To check if the endpoint is the source of the problem, remove the current endpoint and create a new one, choosing a random port in the range 49152-65535 for the external port number.
 For more information, see [How to set up endpoints to a virtual machine](classic/setup-endpoints.md?toc=%2fvirtual-machines%2fwindows%2fclassic%2ftoc.json).

 ## Source 4: Network Security Groups
 Network Security Groups allow more granular control of allowed inbound and outbound traffic.
 You can create rules spanning subnets and cloud services in an Azure virtual network.
-Check your Network Security Group rules to ensure that Remote Desktop traffic from the Internet is allowed:

-* In the Azure portal, select your VM
-* Click **All settings** | **Network interfaces** and select your network interface.
-* Click **All settings** | **Network security group** and select your network security group.
-* Click **All settings** | **Inbound security rules** and ensure you have a rule allowing RDP on TCP port 3389.
-  * If you do not have a rule, click **Add** to create a rule.
-Enter **TCP** for the protocol and then **3389** for the destination port range.
-  * Make sure the action is set to **Allow** and click OK to save your new inbound rule.

-For more information, see [What is a Network Security Group (NSG)?](../../virtual-network/virtual-networks-nsg.md)
+You can review effective security group rules to ensure inbound "Allow" NSG rule exists and is prioritized for RDP port(default 3389).
+For more information, see [Using Effective Security Rules to troubleshoot VM traffic flow](../../virtual-network/virtual-network-nsg-troubleshoot-portal.md#using-effective-security-rules-to-troubleshoot-vm-traffic-flow).

 ## Source 5: Windows-based Azure VM
 ![](./media/detailed-troubleshoot-rdp/tshootrdp_5.png)